-We can delete the fingerprint data structure and the hash table before moving to the sorting phase.
+We can delete the fingerprint data structure and the hash table before moving to the sorting step.
 Sorting does not use any additional space because merge sort and radix sort can be implemented in-place~\cite{DBLP:journals/jal/SaloweS87,DBLP:journals/njc/KatajainenPT96,DBLP:conf/esa/FranceschiniMP07}, thus using only $\cO(1)$ additional machine words.
-The first step of the algorithm uses at most $s + 7b + \cO(1)$ machine words but at the end of it we have $5b + \cO(1)$ machine words stored: array $A$ and list $B$.
+The first phase of the algorithm uses at most $s + 7b + o(b)$ machine words but at the end of it we have $5b + \cO(1)$ machine words stored: array $A$ and set $B$.

-We now analyze the space used by Algorithm~\ref{alg:step2}; in particular, the space taken by the search stack and the output arrays.
+We now analyze the space used in the second phase (Algorithm~\ref{alg:step2}); in particular, the space taken by the search stack.
 The stack stores at most every group and every suffix.
 However, the stack never simultaneously stores a member and one of its ancestors, meaning the maximum size of the stack at any point is at most the maximum width of the sparse suffix tree, which is $b$.
 Every element in the stack consists of two integers, so the stack takes up at most $2b$ machine words.
 No other machine words need to be stored as the maximum stack size $b$ is known in advance and so the stack is implemented using an array.

-Adding this together gives at most $s + 7b + \cO(1)$ machine words in total needed for the algorithm. \end{proof}
+Adding this together gives at most $s + 7b + o(b)$ machine words in total needed for the algorithm. \end{proof}